 What do you need to keep your business operating?
 Essential systems may include lighting, space conditioning, service and office or processing equipment.
 Some of these systems may need to operate continuously, while others may only be needed during business hours.

 Consider peak power surges, as well as single-phase loads and load imbalance.
-Don't forget nonlinear loads, such as battery chargers, uninterruptible power supplies (UPS) and power factor.
-Low power factor loads require larger alternators or generators for adequate service.
+Don't forget nonlinear loads, such as battery chargers and uninterruptible power supplies (UPS).

 Your generator will require a manual or automatic transfer switch to disconnect from the power grid when the generator is supplying power to the load.
 Consult with a qualified electrician or engineer to size and design a backup power system that meets your needs.

 Does your business need standby generation?
 The answer may partly depend on the cost of an outage.
 Although the future is hard to predict, you can get a good idea of the potential cost to your operations by nailing down a few expenses: